yaellevi8/FinalProject_DataScience/README.md

  This readme does not have the graphs and images of our project.
- So we recommand to open this link and enjoy our full project: https://nbviewer.org/github/yaellevi8/FinalProject_DataScience/blob/main/final_project_text_classification.ipynb It might take a few minutes,  Enjoy!
+ So we recommand to open this link and enjoy our full project: https://nbviewer.org/github/yaellevi8/FinalProject_DataScience/blob/main/final_project_text_classification.ipynb It might take a few minutes.
+ OR open the file called "final_project_text_classification.html" ,Enjoy!

 # Abstract